ava-labs/avalanchego/x/sync/README.md

 notified when a new block is accepted because that implies a commit to the database.
 If this occurs, the key-value pairs the client has learned about via range proofs may no longer be up to date.

-We use change proofs to correct the out of date key-value pairs.
+We use change proofs as an optimization to correct the out of date key-value pairs.
 When the sync client is notified that the root hash to sync to has changed, it requests a change proof from a server for a given key range.
 For example, if a client has the key-value pairs in range [`start`, `end`] that were in the database when it had `root_hash`, then it will request a change proof that provides all of the key-value changes in range [`start`, `end`] from the database version with root hash `root_hash` to the database version with root hash `new_root_hash`.